Sizzling out? As peak barbecue season begins, fewer Americans are buying grills - KESQ

 “The bottom has been reached and we are on the upswing in terms of getting closer to the end of [the grill] life cycle,” he said.

 A key issue is a grill’s life cycle: an average grill could last about five years and Americans purchased more than 21 million grills and smokers in 2020.
-When you do the math, it’s clear that the replacement phase still hasn’t kicked in quite yet.
+It’s clear that the replacement phase still hasn’t kicked in quite yet.

 Reigniting the market